ryan-mars/stochastic/website/docs/event-storming/why-event-storming.md

 People chosen to represent the customer become the new learning bottleneck.

 This can be deadly for teams new to a business domain, as they must learn while implementing.
-They start out behind the curve and learn the business as the project ends.
+These teams start out behind the curve and learn the business as the project ends.

 > 💡 Event Storming with key business and technical people removes the learning bottleneck.
 It allows everyone to learn together and create a visual map of the business process.